 A brand recognised and associated with good qualities to be precise.
 Building a brand can be a tough endeavour for businesses.
 Building one with a loyal following, associated with value, is a dream only a few recognise.

-If you had one criterion for a good franchise agreement, it should be that it puts you under a good brand name.
+If you had one criterion for a good franchise agreement, it should be that it puts you under a good brand banner.

 You know your kid is going to a good school if they can spice up a uniform item, just a little.
 It’s not completely losing your mind and come in a different colour scenario, but a small statement.
 A little something to own the look.

-A good franchise agreement should allow you a few degrees of freedom.
-Not really completely flip the script, because that would mean there’s not much order to begin with.
+In the same vein, a good franchise agreement should allow you a few degrees of freedom.
+That’s not really to completely flip the script, because that would mean there’s not much order to begin with.

 But, a little deviation that allows clients to become endeared to your location and lets it take an identity of its own.